I. Referendums of Politics

 V. Britain’s Politics

-The Referendum of June 2016 changed British politics – by creating a crisis.
+The Referendum of June 2016 changed British politics — by creating a crisis.
 Despite this the crisis of Brexit is only one part of the crisis of British politics and British society — a crisis which has been developing since the beginning of the Neo-Liberal era and since the crisis of 2008.4 The Referendum has changed all of British politics.
 British politics has been politically rocked by the nature of the Referendum result, in a way that has not usually happened in British politics since the turning points of the 1970s and of the 1980s.
 This development, in itself, highlights something of the impact that the Referendum of 2016 might have on wider British politics and British society.
 At the present moment, even with the election of 2017, it is impossible to know the eventual political results which will ultimately develop from the Referendum and its result, whether it will be the Right or Left which gains from the result.
-What is certain now, from the perspective of contemporary British history, is that the Referendum has destroyed a certain type of British politics – both for the Right and for the Left.
+What is certain now, from the perspective of contemporary British history and contemporary British politics, is that the Referendum has destroyed a certain type of British politics — both for the Right and for the Left.
 The Conservative Party is broken, split, and divided now over the European question.
 The Labour Party could form a Labour government in the coming years.
 There is a chance, now, that a serious Left can emerge in Britain.
-The path and nature of British politics, since the Referendum, is currently unknown – for possibly the first time since 1979 and 1997 .
+The nature of British politics, since the Referendum, is currently unknown — for possibly the first time since 1979 and 1997.
 The struggle between the Left and the Right, in British politics, will probably intensify in the coming decades.

 No one knows the likely result of Brexit.
 No one knows if it will be good or bad.
 The social results and economic consequences of Brexit can only be guessed at, at this stage of politics and of history.
 It is impossible to determine, at this stage, the impact of Brexit — or the results for Britain and for British society.
 It is vital though, that the British Left does not allow itself to be divided over Brexit.